 Elective Duration: One Term Aims Understand the design process and influencing factors to meet present and future needs.
 To investigate and make judgments on the characteristics and properties of materials, tools and equipment when creating designed solutions To develop production skills for an intended purpose To analyse factors such as social, ethical and sustainability and their impact on designed solutions.
 Evaluate their product using criteria for success.
 Content Our Space This subject further develops skills used in the Design Process.
-It allows students to develop and communicate design ideas for a variety of situations.
+It allows students to develop and communicate design ideas for a variety of situations and environments.
 Students will research, investigate, generate, produce and evaluate these design ideas within a variety of environmental and community contexts.
 Students will use recyclable materials to build a model solution.
 Prerequisites Nil Assessment Assessment will be continuous throughout the course.
-Assessment will consist of: • A model product • A project folio • Theory booklet Special subject requirements Students will be required to supply some materials for their design task.
-Fees (Additional to SRS charges) A subject fee applies for resources and equipment used in class.
-Students are required to purchase materials for all assessment items.
+Assessment will consist of: • A model product • A project folio • Theory booklet Special subject requirements Students will be required to supply some r naterials for the ir design task.